hypertrace/attribute-service/README.md

 Attribute service provides CRUD operations for the attributes in Hypertrace.

-It fetches all attributes relevant to the scope of what is being shown on UI.
-The concept of Attributes helps build a generic framework of communication between the UI and backend.

 ## What are Attributes?
 An attribute is a granular piece of information that is present in Hypertrace and available for querying/displaying in the UI.
 An attribute encapsulates information like 1) the type of the data, 2) kind of aggregations allowed on it, 3) underlying service/source that can serve this data etc.
 This helps in building a generic framework of communication between the UI and the backend and also assists the backend to fetch data from the appropriate sources in a generic way.